The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Venkatraman Venkateswaran — Executive Director and Chief Financial Officer

-Gross Advances closed at 2.55568.67 crore up a very healthy 4.46% sequentially and 10.94%.
-Again.
-Importantly, the emphasis is growth continues to be led by the segments which we have consciously prioritized.
-Commercial banking grew by 5.35% QoQ and close to 26% YoY reflecting sustained traction in the mid market and media lending Business banking grew by 3.82% POQ which as you know showed signs of turning around last quarter but was muted at the beginning of the year.
-So this gives us the close to 4% growth in this quarter, gives us belief that the momentum will continue in the next quarter and going forward.
+Business Banking grew by 3.82% Q-o-Q, which, as you know, showed signs of turning around last quarter but was muted at the beginning of the year.
+So this gives us — the close to 4% growth in this quarter gives us belief that the momentum will continue in the next quarter and going forward.

-To conclude, Q3 reinforces the fact that we are building a more stable margin led and buoyant franchise.
-Our priorities remain unchanged, strengthening the liability franchise, secondly, growing in chosen higher quality lending segments and thirdly maintaining control on cost and asset quality.
-While competition remains intense, our focus remains on risk adjusted profitability and consistency of outcomes rather than just pure headline growth.
+To conclude, Q3 reinforces the fact that we are building a more stable, margin-led and buoyant franchise.
+Our priorities remain unchanged, strengthening the liability franchise; secondly, growing in chosen higher-quality lending segments; and thirdly, maintaining control on costs and asset quality.
+While competition remains intense, our focus remains on risk-adjusted profitability and consistency of outcomes rather than just pure headline growth.
 The balance sheet that we are building is more granular, more resilient and better positioned across rate cycles.

 Questions and Answers: